tapfortap/Documentation/help/account-faq.md

 #### Q. If I request a withdrawal how long until I receive the funds? is there a minimum?

 #### Q. Why am I seeing clicks generated through monetization but no money?
 **A.** This is a result of you trying to monetize on a CPI offer.
-However, since Tap for Tap only records an install when the app is opened for the first time.
-You may see funds appear on a later date.
+However, since Tap for Tap only records an install when the app is opened for the first time, you may see funds appear on a later date.

 #### Q. What are custom ad units and why should I consider them?
 **A.** If you have your own ad units already you can upload them through the banner creation page on your account.
 Custom ad units are a great tool to gain exposure and are key in separating yourself from the group.